 What are the symptoms of septic arthritis?

 The most common joints affected by septic arthritis are the knee, hip, shoulder, elbow, and wrist.
 Most often, only one joint is affected.
-Symptoms can occur a bit differently in each child, but common symptoms include:
+Symptoms may vary in each child.
+Common symptoms include:

 - Joint swelling